Crimean Bridge: Attacks after the Russian invasion of Ukraine

-2022 explosion
+October 2022 explosion

 On 8 October 2022 a major explosion occurred on the bridge, causing portions of the Crimea-bound road segment to collapse and causing several oil tanker wagons on the rail section to catch fire.
 Vladimir Konstantinov, Chairman of the State Council of Crimea, attributed the explosion to a Ukrainian attack.
 Limited traffic resumed on the remaining lines shortly afterwards.
-Russian authorities ordered repairs to be complete by July 2023.

-On 6 January 2023, TASS reported that the first two spans of the left side of the Crimean Bridge’s automobile part leading from the peninsula would be installed that month, with two more to be installed in February, the Federal Road Agency (Rosavtodor) said in a message.
+On 6 January 2023, TASS reported that the first two spans of the left side of the Crimean Bridge's automobile part leading from the peninsula would be installed that month, with two more to be installed in February, the Federal Road Agency (Rosavtodor) said in a message.